MultiverseLearningProducts/swe/src/mod3/wk1/day5.md

 ## Overview of the day

-Writing tested code is a foundational competency.
-Today we are exploring 7 of the more high level principles behind good testing strategies.
+Today we look at the Testing stage of the SDLC.

 ----

-## Lesson 1 - Testing
+## Lesson 1 - The Testing stage

 ## Learning Objectives

 * Explain why testing is necessary, including the principles of early testing; risk reduction; conformance to functional and non-functional requirements; finding defects; differentiating testing from debugging.
 * Explain how to determine the correct types of test coverage based on a requirement.
 * Summarise the different levels of testing, their purposes and the generic test process that supports them:
     - unit testing;
     - integration testing;
     - system testing;